 Myth #4: Premarital counseling is all that’s needed to jumpstart a marriage

 Premarital counseling gives a couple the opportunity to have honest conversations before their wedding.
 Once the ceremony concludes, the cake is sliced, and the wedding party heads home, the marriage truly begins.
-One bride offered her insight with relationship expert Aimee Hartstein, who stated “marriage is different than being a couple…you are in a permanent union and the stakes feel higher.”
+One bride offered her insight to relationship expert Aimee Hartstein, who stated “marriage is different than being a couple…you are in a permanent union and the stakes feel higher.”
 With that being said, the first year of marriage may prove difficult as the types of conflict and previous ways of handling your relationship may change.
-It can be useful to employ the conflict resolution and communication strategies learned in premarital counseling to adjust and create new routines around communication, sex, and patterns with extended family.
+It can be helpful to employ the conflict resolution and communication strategies learned in premarital counseling to adjust and create new routines around communication, sex, and patterns with extended family.

 Many proactive and emotionally centered couples will set up monthly check-ins with a therapist to discuss their relationship.
 These check-ins support open communication and help ensure that challenging issues don’t fester.
 The couple can also work on good conflict resolution routines and better understand one another earlier on in their marriage.
-The adjustments of marriage do not have to be faced alone and having a clinician’s support and direction can make all the difference.
+The adjustments of marriage do not have to be faced alone; having a clinician’s support and direction can make all the difference.

 Common Questions about Premarital Counseling

 At Connect Couples Therapy, we offer a premarital program called Prepare/Enrich, which is the leading premarital assessment.
 Each couple takes an assessment on their perspective on themselves and their relationship.
 Some of the highlighted topics include:

 - Boundaries with In-Laws